Are you a partner in a project with KDL? This set of Frequently Asked Questions might be useful to improve our collaboration.

 How do I log into the project non-public site?

-Please let us know the full name, title and affiliation of every partner who needs access to the editorial site.
+Please let the project contact (normally the analyst) know title and affiliation of every partner who needs access to the editorial site.
 We will send them an email with a link to reset their password.
 That links expires rapidly and it takes us time to reissue it.
 Please make sure every member does it on time and takes note of their username and password.

 How do I make sure some online resources are public and ready by a certain date?